 Between the time she graduated and now, she has been working as an administrative assistant, and she didn't like that either, so she quit.

-I didn't get the impression that this smart young woman had any real idea what she wanted to do.
-She did say she wanted to do something "meaningful," and I don't know where getting her realtor's license fits in with that, but perhaps she truly has a passion around helping people buy homes that wasn't readily apparent during our conversation.
+I didn't get the impression that this smart young woman had any real idea of what she wanted to do.
+She did say she wanted to do something "meaningful," and I don't know where getting her realtor's license fits in with that, but perhaps she truly has a passion for helping people buy homes that wasn't readily apparent during our conversation.

 The thing that was apparent to me is that she is adrift with no real sense of direction or purpose, and the more odd jobs and temporary gigs she takes, the more difficult it will be for a future employer to take her seriously as a candidate.